Ralane/godot4-catenary/README.md

 There are a number of parameters to set before the node works:

 ```
+## Whether or not to apply the global scale to the width and length
+use_scale

 # The mesh with the rope-like object spanning the x-axis
 mesh